prabathchanakadpl/prabathchanakadpl.github.io/index.md

 Foundation of my development carrier was from the [University of Colombo School of Computing](https://ucsc.cmb.ac.lk/), Sri Lanka.

-My professional software development career began in 2016 as a PHP developer.
+My professional software development career began in 2017 as a Junior PHP Developer.
 I could be able to enter the Laravel ecosystem by the end of 2017 and ever since I’m mastering the Laravel.
 My passion for development did not stop me there.
 I began to explore and master many more development best practices and more web based technologies throughout my career.

 ### Languages
 - PHP